Spartiality/Spartiality/README.md

 ### 👋 Hi, I’m Andika Aryo Wahyudi

-Contact me!;
+Contact me!
-✉️ dika.development@gmail.com;
+✉️ dika.development@gmail.com
 Discord : andikawahyudi._

 <!---
 Spartiality/Spartiality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.